-CEPS is launching a new and ambitious Task Force on EU Industrial Policy after the pandemic.
+CEPS has launched an ambitious and multi-disciplinary Task Force on EU Industrial Policy after the pandemic.

 On March 10, 2020, just as lockdown was being announced in most European countries, the European Commission launched a New Industrial Strategy for Europe highlighting its overarching ambitions for the transition towards climate neutrality and digital leadership.
 These twin transitions – green and digital – cut across most EU policies.
 They are thought to be essential to Europe’s so-called competitive sustainability, its open strategic autonomy based on its economic and technological sovereignty, and its resilience to external shocks.

 Since its launch in March 2020, however, the New Industrial Strategy has faced unprecedented challenges, possibly warranting a thorough reconsideration.
 The Covid-19 pandemic, the ensuing economic and social shocks and the deteriorating multilateral order all call for fresh priorities in terms of strategic autonomy and industrial transformation.

 In this perspective, the Task Force convenes policymakers, industry representatives, academics, civil society representatives and other relevant stakeholders to debate the priorities of the EU’s New Industrial Strategy in a multidisciplinary, cross-sectoral approach, and to support the EU institutions in relaunching Europe’s economy, by proposing concrete ideas and policy recommendations.